serokell/blog-posts/Alex and Happy Part 2/article.md

 Furthermore, we create its range by compromising the start of `let` to the end of `exp`.

 We've omitted the type annotation for the declaration, inserting `Nothing` in its place, as well as the function arguments, but we will fill it in shortly.

-n.b.: We've used `::` here to give the type (between braces) of the production we're parsing.
-This is optional and may be omitted if preferred.

 At the top of your file, do the following substitution: